Bluff body drag manipulation using pulsed jets and Coanda effect: Baseline flow

-In table~\ref{tab:table1}, we summarize these quantities for varying Reynolds numbers corresponding to $U_{o}=10,15\,\text{and}\,20\,\text{m}\text{s}^{\text{-}1}$, where we additionally include the mean drag coefficient $C_x$.
-There is a decrease of $C_x$ from 0.31 to about 0.27 when increasing the Reynolds number, with a simultaneous augmentation of$\langle\overline{C_{p_{o}}}\rangle$ and $L_r$.
-This tendency has been also observed by other experimentalists \citep{Lahaye14,Volpe15} and might be associated to the boundary layer characteristics prior to separation.
-Indeed, \citet{Spohn02} showed the presence of flow detachment on the front curved edges of the model.
-The perturbations issued from this separation are convected and may impact the separating boundary layer at the rear surface of the model, leading to some modifications on its wake.
-Besides, an important scatter of the drag values is found in the literature, in which $C_x$ ranges from 0.25 to up 0.36 \citep{Ahmed84,Krajnovic03,Wassen10,Grandemange13,Lahaye14}.
+In table~\ref{tab:table1}, we summarize the time-averaged quantities for varying Reynolds numbers corresponding to $U_{o}=10,15\,\text{and}\,20\,\text{m}\text{s}^{\text{-}1}$, where we additionally include the mean drag coefficient ${C_{x_{o}}}$.
+There is a decrease of ${C_{x_{o}}}$ from 0.31 to about 0.27 when increasing the Reynolds number, with a simultaneous augmentation of $\langle\overline{C_{p_{o}}}\rangle$ and $L_r$.
+This tendency has been also observed by \citet{Lahaye14} and \citet{Volpe15} among others and might be associated to the boundary layer characteristics prior to separation.
+Indeed, \citet{Spohn02} showed the presence of flow detachment on the front curved edges of the model, whose convected perturbations may impact the separating boundary layer at the rear surface of the model and the wake.
+The resulting effect is a significant scatter of the drag values found in the literature, in which ${C_{x_{o}}}$ ranges from 0.25 to up 0.36 \citep{Ahmed84,Krajnovic03,Wassen10,Grandemange13,Lahaye14}.

-Let us quantify now the wake turbulent boundary conditions.
-For that, we measure the boundary layers prior to separation at the center of each trailing-edge.
-The streamwise velocity profiles are presented in figure~\ref{fig:Boundary_layers}, where three locations are chosen: on the upper edge and symmetry plane (A), at the center of a lateral edge (B) and in the underflow symmetry plane close to the ground (C).
-Integral and local characteristics of these boundary layers for the different Reynolds numbers are reported in the table~\ref{tab:table2}.
+The turbulent conditions of the wake are quantified by measuring the boundary layers prior to separation.
+The characteristics of the streamwise velocity profiles measured at the center of the upper and lateral edges are summarized for different Reynolds numbers in the table~\ref{tab:table2}.

-By comparing to the Blasius and parabolic profiles, the boundary layers clearly carry higher momentum than their laminar analogous.
-This is confirmed by the calculated shape factor $\overline{H}=\delta^{\ast}/{\theta}$, where $\delta^{\ast}$ and ${\theta}$ are respectively the displacement and momentum deficit thickness.
-Their magnitude are considerably lower than the reference value 2.59 obtained from the Blasius solution \citep{Biau12}.
-Furthermore, by estimating the friction velocity $u_{\tau}$, the velocity profiles exhibit a log-law behavior which is further detailed in \citet{Barros15a} and not shown here for brevity.
-The maximum streamwise variance ${(\overline{u'u'})}_{\text{max}}$ lies in the range 0.007-0.023.
+The calculated shape factors $\overline{H}=\delta^{\ast}/{\theta}$, where $\delta^{\ast}$ and ${\theta}$ are respectively the displacement and momentum deficit thickness, are considerably lower than the reference Blasius solution value of 2.59.
+Furthermore, by estimating the friction velocity $u_{\tau}$, the velocity profiles exhibit a log-law behavior which is further detailed in \citet{Barros15a} and not presented here for brevity.